-(Published in Sify.com on May 17, 2013, retrieved from http://www.sify.com/news/did-we-need-to-know-about-angelinas-mastectomy-news-columns-nfrmTQjicbc.html)
+(Published in Sify.com, on September 25, 2015, retrieved from http://www.sify.com/news/when-it-becomes-impossible-to-go-on-how-can-we-stop-suicides-news-columns-pjzivzgggijdi.html)